Jonathan25J/Chika/readme.md

 [![Build](https://github.com/Jonathan25J/Chika/actions/workflows/docker-compose.yml/badge.svg)](https://github.com/Jonathan25J/Chika/actions/workflows/docker-compose.yml)
 ![!JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000&)

 With the Chika Discord app is possible to interact with your own hosted language model on Discord.
-In servers is it possible to use the `/prompt [prompt]` command.
-You can have conversations with the app in your DM
+You can have conversations with the app in your DM or use the `/prompt [prompt]` command

 The app will only listen to one message at a time in your DM.
 It will look at the most recent message you send after the app has responded.
 If the app hasn't replied to that message, delete and resend it to trigger a response